-Roasting is a delicious and one of the easiest ways to enjoy vegetables.
+Roasting is delicious and one of the easiest ways to enjoy vegetables.
 It can transform humble nuggets of nutrition into tantalizing dishes bursting with flavor.
-It’s incredible how the simple process of roasting can elevate the natural sweetness and flavors of produce, resulting in creations like “Golden-Crisp Brussels Sprouts with Balsamic Glaze,” “Spiced Butternut Squash Wedges,” and “Caramelized Beetroot Medallions.”
+The simple process of roasting elevates the natural sweetness and flavors of produce, resulting in creations like “Golden-Crisp Brussels Sprouts with Balsamic Glaze.”

 Cabbage has recently entered the spotlight as a favored roasting option.
 Once overlooked, when roasted, cabbage sheds its slightly pungent raw taste and takes on a deliciously sweet, caramelized flavor, with crispy outer layers and a soft, tender inside.

-However, traditional roasting methods call for the use of oil to prevent the vegetables from sticking to the pan and to help them brown and get crispy.
-If you want to avoid cooking with vegetable oil or are on an oil-free diet, is this still possible?
+However, traditional roasting methods often call for oil to prevent the vegetables from sticking to the pan and to help them brown and become crispy.
+Is it possible to avoid cooking with vegetable oil?

-The good news is that you can still achieve deliciously roasted vegetables without the need for oil.
+The good news is that you can still roast vegetables deliciously without oil.
 In this article, we’ll explore some tips and tricks for roasting vegetables without oil.

 What is Roasting?